danielcimento/MVSlideGenerator/README.md

 (Note: Unfortunately, due to copyright reasons, this video is not available in Japan)

-This tool doesn't only have to be used for Japanese with furigana, as long as you want to position smaller text over other text.
+This tool doesn't only have to be used for Japanese with furigana: it can be used for any application where you want to position smaller text over other text.

 ## Download and Installation